Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Maximum Diaconis-Ylvisaker prior penalized likelihood

-In contrast to the ML estimator, the maximiser of \eqref{eq:posterior}, henceforth denoted by $\betady$, is unique and exists for all data configurations $\{\by,\bX\}$ \citep[see, for example,][Theorem~1]{rigon+aliverti:2023}.
-Hence $\betady$ is the maximiser of a logistic regression log-likelihood with pseudo-responses $\by^*=~(y_1^*,\ldots,y_n^*)^\top$, $y_j^{*} = \alpha y_j + (1-\alpha)\zeta'(\bx_j^\top \bbeta_P)$.
-In particular, it holds that $\ell(\bbeta;\by^*,\bX) / \alpha = \ell^*(\bbeta; \by, \bX)$.
-Hence, MDYPL estimates can be computed using standard ML routines for logistic regression.
-Furthermore, the MDYPL estimator converges to the ML estimator for $\alpha \to 1$, and to the prior mode $\bbeta_P$ for $\alpha \to 0$.
+The MDYPL estimator converges to the ML estimator for $\alpha \to 1$, and to the prior mode $\bbeta_P$ for $\alpha \to 0$.
 For this reason, we refer to $\alpha$ as shrinkage parameter.
-It is well-known that the ML estimator of a logistic regression model is biased away from $\b0_p$ \citep[see][Section~8]{cordeiro+mccullagh:1991} in the fixed-$p$ asymptotic regime.
-Recent empirical evidence suggests that this continues to hold in high dimensions (see \citealt{zhao+etal:2022}, \citealt{sur+candes:2019}).
-Hence, it seems natural to shrink the MDYPL estimator away from the ML estimator towards zero by setting $\bbeta_{P} = \b0_p$.
-In what follows, all results we derive hold for $\bbeta_{P} = \b0_p$ and, unless otherwise specified, for any choice of $\alpha \in (0, 1)$.
-Generalising the results to arbitrary choices for $\bbeta_P$ is left for future research.
-Furthermore, the dependence of $\betady$ on $\alpha$ is typically suppressed.
-Whenever that dependence is relevant we write $\betady(\alpha)$.
+The ML estimator of a logistic regression model is biased away from $\bb{0}_p$ \citep[see][Section~8]{cordeiro+mccullagh:1991} in the fixed-$p$ asymptotic regime, which appears to also be the case in high dimensions according to recent empirical evidence (see \citealt{sur+candes:2019} and \citealt{zhao+etal:2022}).
+Hence, it is natural to shrink the MDYPL estimator away from the ML estimator towards zero by setting $\bbeta_{P} = \bb{0}_p$.
+In what follows, all results we derive hold for $\bbeta_{P} = \bb{0}_p$ and any $\alpha \in (0, 1)$.